esrlabs/dragnet/documentation/source/index.rst

 Dragnet provides a simple way to monitor MTRs validity over a repository.

-It's objective is to provide information to the user about changes in the repository that affect MTRs' validity.
+Its objective is to provide information to the user about changes in the repository that affect MTRs' validity.
-Dragnet checks the MTRs validity over repository versioning and tells the user wether or not the MTRs are still valid given the changes in the repository since the annotated revision.
+Dragnet checks the MTRs validity over repository versioning and tells the user whether or not the MTRs are still valid given the changes in the repository since the annotated revision.

 .. toctree::